LostOxygen/llm-confidentiality/README.md

 ><b>Depeding on which LLM is evaluated the evaluation can be very demanding in terms of GPU VRAM and time.</b>

 >[!NOTE]
 ><b>Results can vary slightly from run to run.
 Ollama updates most of their LLMs constantly, so their behavior is subject to change.
-Also, even with the lowest temperature LLMs tend to fluctuate slightly in behvior due to internal randomness.</b>
+Also, even with the lowest temperature LLMs tend to fluctuate slightly in behavior due to internal randomness.</b>

 ### Baseline secret-key game
 Will ask the LLM benign questions to check for leaking the secret even without attacks <br>